-Humber Residence Council (HRC) is a group of elected residents that work to provide opportunities and information to students living within residence.
+Humber Residence Council (HRC is a group of elected residents that work to provide oppor-tunities and information to students living within residence.
 A primary role of HRC members is to create and implement events for the entire residence building.
 There are two councils; one for North campus and one for Lakeshore.
-If you're interested in leadership positions within residence, HRC is comprised of multiple executive and floor/building representative positions!
+If you're interested in leadership positions within residence, HRC has many!
+These positions are elected only, with elections being held in the first few weeks of September.
+As a representative of the HRC, you will have the privilege to further influence the residence experience by attending the Residence and Food Forum.